Growing up in a political family, Tessa joined her first political party at 14. Her interest in progressive politics & economics continues.

 He was outraged and told me that I had no idea how to treat a successful man.
 He also pointed out that other women did.

-I Turned Him Down Because He Was a Republican
+I Turned Him Down Because He Was Conservative

 It is a fact of life that one’s political views reflects one’s values.
-If you’re an authoritarian and an elitist or a Christian, you believe some are superior to others.
-The political party you support declares your world view, and your world view is an expression of your character.
+If you’re an authoritarian and an elitist or a Christian, you believe, at some level, that some are superior to others.
+The political party you support reflects your world view, and your world view is an expression of your character.

-So, while not every Republican will believe every tenet of the conservative stance, each and every tenet of that belief system is morally repugnant to me, and I will neither date nor associate with those who have morals and/or ethics which are unacceptable to me.
+So, while not every coservative will believe every tenet of the conservative stance, many of the tenets of conservatism are morally repugnant to me, and I will neither date nor associate with those who have morals and/or ethics which are unacceptable to me.

-Republicans believe all or some of the tenets listed below.
+Republicans believe either all or some of the tenets listed below.

 - Authority is given by God

-- Those who are successful are so because they worked hard and were superior to others in some way.
+- Republican men believe that those who are successful are successful because they worked hard and were superior to others in some way.
 The corollary is that those who are poor are lazy, stupid, or have some other negative traits that keep them poor.

 - Climate change is a hoax.
 Science keeps changing and it is always wrong.
 It should not be taught in schools because it will turn people away from God.
 For some reason, the scientific method of determining what is factual and what is not is confused with 'science.'